 - 1. Nursing Assessment - a.
 Review of health status and required laboratory and diagnostic testing - b.
 Education/discussion about the option of living donation - 2.
 Physician Evaluation - a.
 History and Physical - b.
-Education/discussion including: - (i) risks and benefits of transplantation - (ii) option of living kidney donation - 3.
-Social Work Assessment - A thorough discussion of your psychological and social history, employment and rehabilitation post-transplant. - b.
-A review of your social support system as it relates to post-transplant care and assistance with activities of daily living, medications and transportation to clinic appointments as needed. - c.
-Review of compliance with your current medical regimen (including adherence with dialysis treatments, medications, dietary restrictions, bloodwork and laboratory testing, etc). - d.
-A discussion of your reasons for wanting to become a transplant recipient. - e.
-A discussion of the psychosocial risks including possible emotional, financial, and physical stressors that receiving a transplant may pose to you and your family.

-- f.
-Education/discussion about the option of living donation. - g.
-Review of high risk behaviors (i.e. tobacco, alcohol and illicit substances) and how these behaviors may impact the success or failure of transplantation. - 4.
+Education/discussion including:(i) risks and benefits of transplantation(ii) option of living kidney donation - 3.
+Social Work Assessment - A thorough discussion of your psychological and social history, employment and rehabilitation post transplant - A review of your social support system as it relates to post transplant care and assistance with activities of daily living, medications and transportation to clinic appointments as needed. - Review of compliance with your current medical regimen (including adherence with dialysis treatments, medications, dietary restrictions, bloodwork and laboratory testing, etc). - d.
+A discussion of your reasons for wanting to become a transplant recipient - e.
+A discussion of the psychosocial risks including possible emotional, financial, and physical stressors that receiving a transplant may pose to you and your family - f.
+Education/discussion about the option of living donation - g.
+Review of how to finance your transplant, current insurance status and financial responsibilities (co-pays/deductibles etc) and issues that may affect your ability to obtain insurance in the future. - Review of high risk behaviors (i.e. tobacco, alcohol and illicit substances) and how these behaviors may impact the success or failure of transplantation. - 4.
 Nutrition Assessment - a.
-Nutrition assessment and education aimed at achieving and maintaining optimal nutritional status for transplantation. - 5.
-Financial Assessment - a.
-Review of how to finance your transplant, current insurance status and financial responsibilities (co-pays/deductibles etc) and issues that may affect your ability to obtain insurance in the future.
+Nutrition assessment and education aimed at achieving and maintaining optimal nutritional status for transplantation